-(6) This table describes an AQF level 9 program leading to the award of 120 unit Model B - Masters Degree (Coursework) under the Governance Rule.
+(14) This table describes an AQF level 9 program leading to the award of 120 unit Model B - Masters Degree (Coursework) under the Awards and Graduation Policy.

-Volume of Learning The volume of learning required for a Model B - Masters Degree (Coursework) program is typically 1.5 years, designed to achieve the specified learning outcomes.
-Purpose he Model B - Masters Degree (Coursework) is a program of structured learning with some idependent research and project work or practice-related learning.
-When this degree is offered to repare graduates for a profession it may include a significant component of core courses at the evel of the qualification, to ensure that professional requirements are satisfied.
-Maximum Time Maximum time to complete a Level 9 Masters Degree (Coursework) will be five calendar years from the date of admission, calculated on the basis of (2N+2) (Clause 13), inclusive of periods of leave, exclusion or academic suspension.
+Volume of learning The volume of learning required for a Model B - Masters Degree (Coursework) program is typically 1.5 years, designed to achieve the specified learning outcomes.
+Purpose The Model B - Masters Degree (Coursework) is a program of structured learning with some independent research and project work or practice-related learning.
+When this degree is offered to prepare graduates for a profession it may include a significant component of core courses at the level of the qualification, to ensure that professional requirements are satisfied.
+Maximum Time Maximum time to complete a Level 9 Masters Degree (Coursework) will be five (5) calendar years from date of admission, calculated on the basis of (2N+2) (Clause 20), inclusive of periods of leave, exclusion or academic suspension.
 Approved variations are included in Table A - Approved AQF Compliant Programs covered by this Schedule.
-Principles and Structure Graduates of a Model B - Masters Degree (Coursework) will have completed a program that: i) includes an appropriate volume of learning; ii) has been designed to ensure that the learning outcomes can be met; iii) requires the completion of: a) at least 80 units at 6000 level; and b) no more than 40 units at 4000 level; and iv) is structured to require the development of: a) research skills through the completion of independent research and/or capstone course courses and/or practice-related learning; and b) discipline specific knowledge through the completion of at least 50 units at the 6000 level.
+Principles and Structure Graduates of a Model B - Masters Degree (Coursework) will have completed a program that: i) includes an appropriate volume of learning (Clause 21); ii) has been designed to ensure that the learning outcomes can be met; iii) requires the completion of: a) at least 80 units at 6000 level; and b) no more than 60 units at 4000 level; and iv) is structured to require the development of: a) research skills through the completion of independent research and/or capstone course courses and/or practice-related learning; and b) discipline specific knowledge through the completion of at least 50 units coursework at the level of the qualification.
+Individual program requirements will be described in the program handbook.